 Literature: Medieval literature; medieval historiography; translation; rhetoric; classical reception; Welsh and Celtic Studies

 My research focuses on medieval historiography, particularly the ways in which medieval authors conceptualize and write about 'the past.'
 I work primarily on English, Latin, and Welsh historiography, from Bede to the Middle English Prose Brut.
-My current book project, Mending a Broken Chain: Continuous History and Literary Form in England and Wales, 1125-1450, explores the relationship between medieval historiographical theory and literary form in the later Middle Ages.
-I argue that medieval historians embody their interpretations of political events and their understanding of temporality in literary form, and that as a result, they turn form into a means of meditating on the past.
-I am also currently working on the reception of Lucan among twelfth-century English historians, especially in the works of William of Malmesbury.
+My current book project explores the relationship between political history and formal variety in post-Conquest Britain.
+I argue that medieval historians represent the fragmentation of the insular past in literary form, and I trace the development of literary varietas from twelfth-century Latin prose histories to fourteenth-century Middle English verse chroniclers.

 Graduate Research Fellow, Wolf Humanities Center, University of Pennsylvania (2016-2017)